Knipe–Moore–Rupp Farm

-The Knipe–Moore–Rupp Farm, also known as Cedar View Farm, is an historic, American home and barn that are located in Russian Space, Upper Gwynedd Township, Montgomery County, Pennsylvania.
+The Knipe–Moore–Rupp Farm, also known as Cedar View Farm, is an historic home and barn that are located in Russian Space, Upper Gwynedd Township, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2003.

 History and architectural features

 The property includes four contributing buildings and three contributing structures.
 They are the residence (c.
 1808), stone bank barn (1808), eight-hole privy (1817), nineteenth-century smoke house/springhouse/ice house, nineteenth-century corn crib, well, and pillars.
 The house is a three-and-one-half-story, stucco over stone, L-shaped dwelling with Gothic Revival and Italianate detailing.

-It was added to the National Register of Historic Places in 2003.